pythonanywhere/help_pages/articles/FastHTML.md

 ```

-## Managing your web app
+## Managing your website

 ### Creating it

 In Bash, to deploy your website to your subdomain -- that is, to
 *yourusername*`.pythonanywhere.com` if you're on our US system, or
-*yourusername*`.eu.pythonanywhere.com` if you're on the EU system, just run this
+*yourusername*`.eu.pythonanywhere.com` if you're on the EU system -- just run this
-command, replacing the domain argument as appropriate, and putting your own
+command.
+You'll need to replace the domain argument as appropriate, and put your own
 username in place of `YOURUSERNAME` in the command:

 ```bash